dlt-hub/dlt/docs/website/docs/general-usage/pipeline.md

 Example:

-This pipeline will load a list of objects into a `duckdb` table named "three":
+This pipeline will load a list of objects into a DuckDB table named "three":

 ```py
 import dlt